Character Identities Between Affine and Virasoro Vertex Operator Algebra Modules: Abstract

 Several special cases are particularly interesting.
 In the nonadmissible case $q=1$, the character identities extend to certain \aia{}s, specifically $\mathcal{V}^{(p)}$ and the doublet $\smash{\mathcal{A}^{(3p)}}$.
 Specialising further to $p=2$, where $\smash{\mathcal{V}^{(2)}}$ is the simple small $\mathcal{N}=4$ superconformal algebra of central charge $\smash{c=-9}$, this recovers, via the 4d/2d-correspondence, a known identity between the Schur indices of the 4d $\mathcal{N}=4$ supersymmetric Yang-Mills theory for $\SU(2)$ and the 4d $\mathcal{N}=2$ $(3,2)$ Argyres-Douglas theory.

 In the boundary admissible case $q=2$, in a similar vein, we obtain an identity between the Schur indices of 4d $\mathcal{N}=2$ Argyres-Douglas theories of types $(A_1,D_{2n+1})$ and $(A_1,A_{6n})$.

-On the other hand, for integral levels, $p=1$, where both involved \voa{}s are \strat{}, our character identity induces a Galois conjugation between the representation categories $\smash{\Rep(L_{-2+q}(\sl_2))}$ and $\smash{\Rep(L_\mathrm{Vir}(c_{q,3},0))}$.
-We conjecture that the characters are related by the action of certain Hecke operators.
+On the other hand, for integral levels, $p=1$, where both involved \voa{}s are \strat{}, our character identity induces a Galois conjugation between the representation categories $\smash{\Rep(L_{-2+q}(\sl_2))}$ and $\smash{\Rep(L_\mathrm{Vir}(c_{q,3},0))}$; and for small values of $q$, the characters are related by the action of certain Hecke operators.

 Finally, we also sketch how to extend the results of this paper to relaxed highest-weight and Whittaker modules.